rsowell/cs-457-agile-iterations/docs/2-Iter-0--Credentials-Management--CI--and-Issue-Tracking-6b75.md

 ENV('GOOGLE_CLIENT_SECRET', 'default_value')
 ```

 `.env` files are very simple to use and edit.
-However, because they are not committed they require coorindation amongst your team and you deployment environment.
+However, because they are not committed they require coorindation amongst your team and your deployment environment.

 Your team should pick __only one__ approach to managing secrets in your application.